Memristor: Twenty-first century

 On May 1, 2008, Strukov, Snider, Stewart, and Williams published an article in Nature identifying a link between the two-terminal resistance switching behavior found in nanoscale systems and memristors.

 On 23 January 2009, Di Ventra, Pershin, and Chua extended the notion of memristive systems to capacitive and inductive elements, namely capacitors and inductors, whose properties depend on the state and history of the system.

 In July 2014, the MeMOSat/LabOSat group (composed of researchers from Universidad Nacional de General San Martín (Argentina), INTI, CNEA, and CONICET) put memory devices into a Low Earth orbit.
 Since then, seven missions with different devices are performing experiments in low orbits, onboard Satellogic's Ñu-Sat satellites.

 On 7 July 2015, Knowm Inc announced Self Directed Channel (SDC) memristors commercially.

 These devices remain available in small numbers.

 On 13 July 2018, MemSat (Memristor Satellite) was launched to fly a memristor evaluation payload.

 In 2021, Jennifer Rupp and Martin Bazant of MIT started a "Lithionics" research programme to investigate applications of lithium beyond their use in battery electrodes, including lithium oxide-based memristors in neuromorphic computing.

+In May 2023, TECHiFAB GmbH (techifab.com) announced the commercial availability of TiF memristors.
+These devices remain available in small and medium quantities.

+In the September 2023 issue of Science Magazine, Chinese scientists Wenbin Zhang et al. described the development and testing of a memristor-based integrated circuit.